MENU

 App Tab

-The App Tab is the Context Pane tab where you will adjust all of the App-level settings, including App Triggers, App background, App resolution, and more.
+In the Side Pane, the App Tab is where you can adjust all of the App-level settings, including App Triggers, App background, App resolution, and more.

 Approval